davinyleticia/davinyleticia/readme.md

 ☆°･:*:･｡,★,｡･:*:･°☆ </h1>

 ### Hello! :wave:
-My name is Daviny Vidal, a woman in the world of exact science, I am 30 years old and I live in São Paulo.
+My name is Daviny Letícia, a woman in the world of exact science, I am 30 years old and I live in São Paulo

 And some curiosities about me :v: